Game Regulations

 Pitch Size

-• 80 x 53
+• 80 x 53 feet

 Kickoff and Restarts After Scores

-• Restarts after scores – tap and pass
+• Restarts after scores – tap and pass.

 • Once the ball has left the first player's hands, players from either side can start to move.